Disappearance of Michele Anne Harris: Tubbs' account

 Tubbs again took the stand and told the same story; Cal's lawyers tried again to introduce Steele's affidavit but Mott would not let them.
 Four other neighbors testified, offering accounts that supported or undermined Tubbs's account.

 One man who had been returning to the area with his wife from New York City went past the Harrises' driveway around 12:30 a.m. and did not see any vehicles parked there.
 The neighbor who had heard a car door slam in the road in the morning before dawn recalled being awakened when her dog barked; she said in her experience vehicles never parked near the driveway.
 Another neighbor said when they left for work between 4:30 and 5:30 a.m. they recalled seeing a light-colored vehicle there, which they said was not unusual.
-Lastly another woman saw the minivan at 5 a.m.; she recalled it because its lights were on, but no one was inside; it was also unusual to see a vehicle parked there.
+Lastly, another woman stated that she saw the minivan at 5 a.m.; she recalled it because its lights were on, but no one was inside; it was also unusual to see a vehicle parked there.